nishantrayan/nishantrayan.github.io/_posts/2024-01-01-operating-principles-2024.markdown

 ## Family first

 This has served me well in 2023.
 I have always prioritized my family, even when faced with difficult decisions.
 I have taken time off from work, even when facing deadlines, to support a sick family member when there was no other support available.
-I will continue to make similar choices and ensure that my family thrives, even if it means my career takes a slight hit.
+I will continue to make similar choices and ensure that my family thrives, even if it means my career takes a slight hit. **Having fun in a responsible way is a way to take care of family**

 ## Build relationships